ndiego/wordpress-university-workshop/steps/step-9/readme.md

 1. Create another block design (or the same one as before) in the Post Editor.
 2. Wrap the blocks in a container block.
 3. On the container block, select the ︙ icon in the toolbar and select "Create Pattern".
-4. Give the pattern a name, and **toggle** "Keep all pattern instances in sync."
+4. Give the pattern a name and **toggle** "Keep all pattern instances in sync."
 5. Click "Save".
 6. View the newly saved pattern in the Inserter under the "Synced Pattern" tab.
-This is denoted by the two diamond icon.
+This is denoted by the two-diamond icon.
 7. Insert the pattern into the Post Editor.
 Do this twice.
 8. Edit one of the patterns and notice how all other instances of the synced pattern are also updated.